tonci/Simple-PHP-ORM/README.md

 Simple-PHP-ORM
 ==============

 Simple php ORM that maps data from database and provide methods to work with the data.
 Easier CRUD implementation.
+Automated validation based on database model

 TODO
  - Add configuration options
- - add validation on save
- - add custome validation rules
- - add order/limit options

 SET UP
 - In oreder to set the database connection credentials, details need to be set in ORM class (lib/ORM.php).